Skip to main content

 Both bryophytes and seedless vascular plants require water for fertilization.

-• Which of the following are traits shared by land plants and their closest relatives among the algae?
+What traits are shared by land plants and their closest relatives among the algae?

 Both land plants and green algae have chlorophyll a and b and store carbohydrates as starch.